mobizt/FirebaseClient/README.md

 #### Running Many Tasks Concurrency Using Different Async Clients (In Different SSL Clients)

-In Raspberry Pi Pico W, its `WiFiClientSecure` memory used for the transmit and receive buffers are adjustable (512 to 16384) and you have enough memory to run many tasks concurrency using different async clients.
+In Raspberry Pi Pico W/2W, its `WiFiClientSecure` memory used for the transmit and receive buffers are adjustable (512 to 16384) and you have enough memory to run many tasks concurrency using different async clients.

 In ESP32 device, its `WiFiClientSecure` memory usage cannot be adjusted, it requires at least 50 k per connection (37 k used for `mbedTLS` memory allocation) and only three `WiFiClientSecure`(s) can be defined.